Flight feather: Rectrices

+A black-headed gull in flight, with its rectrices near its rump.

 Rectrices (singular rectrix) from the Latin word for "helmsman", help the bird to brake and steer in flight.
 These feathers lie in a single horizontal row on the rear margin of the anatomic tail.
 Only the central pair are attached (via ligaments) to the tail bones; the remaining rectrices are embedded into the rectricial bulbs, complex structures of fat and muscle that surround those bones.
 Rectrices are always paired, with a vast majority of species having six pairs.
 They are absent in grebes and some ratites, and greatly reduced in size in penguins.
 Many grouse species have more than 12 rectrices.
 In some species (including ruffed grouse, hazel grouse and common snipe), the number varies among individuals.
 Domestic pigeons have a highly variable number as a result of changes brought about over centuries of selective breeding.

 Numbering conventions

 In order to make the discussion of such topics as moult processes or body structure easier, ornithologists assign a number to each flight feather.
 By convention, the numbers assigned to primary feathers always start with the letter P (P1, P2, P3, etc.), those of secondaries with the letter S, those of tertials with T and those of rectrices with R.

 Most authorities number the primaries descendantly, starting from the innermost primary (the one closest to the secondaries) and working outwards; others number them ascendantly, from the most distal primary inwards.
 There are some advantages to each method.
 Descendant numbering follows the normal sequence of most birds' primary moult.
 In the event that a species is missing the small distal tenth primary, as some passerines are, its lack does not impact the numbering of the remaining primaries.
 Ascendant numbering, on the other hand, allows for uniformity in the numbering of non-passerine primaries, as they almost invariably have four attached to the manus regardless of how many primaries they have overall.
 This method is particularly useful for indicating wing formulae, as the outermost primary is the one with which the measurements begin.

 Secondaries are always numbered ascendantly, starting with the outermost secondary (the one closest to the primaries) and working inwards.
 Tertials are also numbered ascendantly, but in this case, the numbers continue on consecutively from that given to the last secondary (e.g. ...
 S5, S6, T7, T8, ... etc.).

 Rectrices are always numbered from the centermost pair outwards in both directions.